isadoo/MethodsLocalAdaptation_LogAV/README.md

-# Spatially Divergent Selection Methods
+# Testing methods for local adaptation

 This is a repository for the scripts and data related to the project **"A method for identifying spatially divergent selection considering structured populations."**
 This is a project in collaboration with Pierre de Villemereuil, Oscar Gaggiotti and Jerome Goudet.